mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/27/Day-159/">June 27, 2017</a></small></div>
 <p><strong>Rick Perry wants an "intellectual conversation" about the impacts of humans on the climate</strong>.
-While Perry said he believes in climate change, he doesn't believe carbon dioxide is the main driver of climate change, putting him at odds with climate scientists. (<a href="http://www.politico.com/story/2017/06/27/rick-perry-climate-change-trump-stance-240012">Politico</a>)</p>
+While Perry said he believes in <a href="/trump-epa/">climate change</a>, he doesn't believe carbon dioxide is the main driver of <a href="/trump-epa/">climate change</a>, putting him at odds with climate scientists. (<a href="http://www.politico.com/story/2017/06/27/rick-perry-climate-change-trump-stance-240012">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/21/Day-153/">June 21, 2017</a></small></div>
-<p><strong>Michael Bloomberg tells Trump to "stop tweeting and focus on running the government."</strong> The former mayor of New York City added that Trump's refusal to acknowledge that climate change is real is an embarrassment.
-"No reputable person or scientist doubts that we are creating an environmental and a climate change problem," he said. (<a href="http://www.cnn.com/2017/06/21/politics/michael-bloomberg-donald-trump-russia-ac-cnntv/index.html">CNN</a>)</p>
+<p><strong>Michael Bloomberg tells Trump to "stop tweeting and focus on running the government."</strong> The former mayor of New York City added that Trump's refusal to acknowledge that <a href="/trump-epa/">climate change</a> is real is an embarrassment.
+"No reputable person or scientist doubts that we are creating an environmental and a <a href="/trump-epa/">climate change</a> problem," he said. (<a href="http://www.cnn.com/2017/06/21/politics/michael-bloomberg-donald-trump-russia-ac-cnntv/index.html">CNN</a>)</p>